johnoliver42/InvoiceMaker/DesignDocuments/userStories.md

 As a registered user I want to be able to view past invoices.
 (MVP)
 ## Help
 As a user I want help/instructions on how to use the site.
 (MVP)
+##
+As a user I want to be able to send a customer an invoice or shipping label attached to an email.
+##
+As a user I want to be able to edit a shipping label.
+##
+As a user I want to be able to invalidate a label.